soham-shah/homicide-data-mining/README.md

 Within Plots Folder:
-All the plots that ours scripts export or cropped plots
+All the plots that our scripts export or cropped plots

 Within Data Folder:
 Kaggle homicide dataset